3D Question Answering: 3DQA Task and ScanQA Dataset

 \subsection{Dataset Collection}

-The ScanQA dataset is built upon ScanNet~\cite{dai2017scannet}, a real-world indoor scene dataset of $1,613$ scans from $806$ scenes.
-Different from the question and answer collection of VQA tasks, our \textit{3D web-based} UI lets the annotators freely control the viewpoint, camera setting, as well as transparency of each scan.
+The ScanQA dataset is built \trysq{on} ScanNet~\cite{dai2017scannet}, a real-world indoor scene dataset of $1,613$ scans from $806$ scenes. \trysq{Unlike} the question and answer collection \trysq{for} VQA tasks, our \textit{3D web-based} \trysq{user interface} lets the annotators freely control the viewpoint, camera setting, as well as transparency of each scan.
 This enables annotators to investigate various aspects of the scenes.

-To ensure the \textit{viewpoint variety} of question and answer annotations, and to encourage sufficient exploration of the scene, we reject those with overlapping camera parameters.
-We design three methods to encourage \textit{interesting and diverse questions}.
+To ensure the \textit{viewpoint variety} of \trysq{the} question and answer annotations, and to encourage sufficient exploration of the scene, we reject those with overlapping camera parameters.
+We \trysq{also} design three methods to encourage \textit{interesting and diverse questions}.
 First, we show the previously asked questions to question annotators and reject duplicated ones.
 Second, we utilize an online robot and encourage the annotators to stump it.
-Third, a rich collection of carefully selected interesting questions are shown on the instruction page as the prompt.
+Third, \trysq{we prompt the annotations with} a rich collection of carefully selected interesting questions shown on the instruction pages.
 In order to ensure the \textit{quality} of questions and answers, besides the aforementioned online robot checker, syntax check and manual correction are also performed to reduce possible grammatical errors.
-All questions and answers are collected by crowdsourcing on Amazon Mechanical Turk (AMT).
-Along with the answers, the annotator's confidence is also recorded.
+All questions and answers are collected by crowdsourcing on Amazon Mechanical Turk (AMT). \frysq{Along} with the answers, the annotator's confidence is also recorded.